igorcpp/Parron-like-bashrc/README.md

 ## adding for the root
 sudo su

-cd to the folder where you have cloned from git
+cd to the cloned folder

 cat bashrc >> /root/.bashrc